Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 Coaches care about an individual's performance in specific activities.
 Coaches watch you practice specific skills and then identify areas to improve.
 You’ll incorporate their feedback, practice again, and repeat the process.

-The idea of coaches may bring to mind Coach Carter and how he saw the potential in his players.
-He’d see the behaviors and patterns of thinking that were holding them back.
-Coach Carter would help them change bad habits and become champions.
+The idea of coaches may bring to mind Coach Carter—a real-life basketball coach whose story was featured in a 2005 movie starring Samuel L. Jackson.
+Coach Carter saw the potential in his players, he saw the behaviors and patterns of thinking that were holding them back, and he would help them change bad habits and become champions.

-Sports used to be only within the realm of coaching.
+Coaching gained popularity in the realm of sports.
 But in the 1980s coaching began entering the business world.
 Thomas Leonard, a financial planner, saw that his clients were following his financial and life advice.
 He’d teach them frameworks to organize their lives and by doing so, brought coaching off the court and into people's lives.
 Thomas made the idea of life coaching a respected profession.

 Coach Carter was more than a basketball coach.
 He was also a mentor because he helped them become better individuals and players.